shaohenc/shaohenc.github.io/_pages/about.md

 - **Ongoing Research Project (Center of Quantum Technologies, NUS)**
 **Duration** : From	Dec-2022	To	Current
 **Supervisor** :	Leong-Chuan Kwek
-**Brief Description** : (1) Extension of theoretical and numerical analyses of quantum algorithms to study the spectral properties of physical and chemical Hamiltonians.
-(2) Applications of variational quantum algorithms to study the spectral properties of many-body localized systems.
+**Brief Description** : (1) Extension and generalization of our proposed quantum algorithm to larger classes of spectral transformations to study the spectral properties of physical and chemical Hamiltonians.
+Implementation on existing quantum computers to study the ergodic-MBL mobility edge.

 - **MSc.
 Thesis Research (Center of Quantum Technologies, NUS)**
 **Duration** : From	Aug-2021	To	Dec-2022